flexera-public/cbi-oi-kubecost-exporter/README.md

 Kubecost Flexera Exporter is a utility to collect cost allocation data.
 It is a command line tool that automates the transfer of Kubernetes cluster cost allocation data to Cloud Cost Optimization.
 This tool generates a CSV file for each day of the current (and optionally previous) month in a format compatible with the Flexera One platform and then uploads files into Cloud Cost Optimization via CBI connect.
 Kubecost Flexera Exporter utilizes Kubecost Allocation API to request cost allocation data.
 The majority of Kubecost Allocation API parameters are exposed as exporter settings, matching Kubecost API parameters are listed in the exporter setting descriptions.

+## Supported Kubecost Allocation API Versions

+This exporter is able to work with 1.x, 2.3 or higher versions.

+With versions from 2.0 to 2.2.x there could be some unexpected results when using the Allocation API, especially using the shareIdle parameter which in those versions is not correctly implemented.
+That is why it is not recommended to use any of these versions.

+NOTE: For versions 2.3 and higher, the properties received from the Kubecost Allocation API depend on the level of aggregation being used, smaller levels of granularity will include higher levels but not vice versa.
+For instance if you set aggregation as pod, exporter will include data for cluster, namespace, controller, controllerKind, node and pod but if you set aggregation as namespace, exporter won't include data for controller, controllerKind, node and pod.

 ## OpenCost Support

 The Kubecost Flexera Exporter now also supports the [OpenCost API](https://www.opencost.io/docs/integrations/api), which is largely compatible with the [Kubecost Allocation API](https://docs.kubecost.com/apis/apis-overview/api-allocation).
 This means you can easily switch between Kubecost and OpenCost for retrieving Kubernetes cost allocation data, depending on your preference or requirements.